helmedeiros/geo-news/README.md

 Embedders can override the registry by passing their own `PortalRegistryPort` to `wire()`.

+## Location modes

+`queryByRegion.execute({ mode, bbox })` answers two distinct questions:

+* `publisher` — items whose publishing portal sits inside the bounding box.
+  Available immediately on any indexed item, no extraction required.
+* `event` — items whose extracted locations sit inside the bounding box.
+  Requires an `extractor` to be passed to `wire()`.
+The library bundles `gazetteerExtractor` (offline, Americas-cities) and `compositeExtractor` which chains it with a `GeocoderPort` fallback.

 ## Status

 Pre-1.0.
-Domain, ports, RSS adapter and the seed of the portal registry are in.
-Location extraction and the map UI are next.
+The library — domain, ports, RSS adapter, portal registry and location extraction — is in.
+The map UI lands next.

 ## License